I encourage my clients NOT to “read-talk” on video wherever possible.

 The remedy?
 Position upfront that you are going to read or refer to your notes.
 Don’t pretend that you aren’t doing this.
 Not only does the act of reading break eye contact with the camera lens (your viewers), constantly looking down can make you seem unsure of yourself.
 Or worse, you can appear shifty if you are reading something off to the side, and your eyes are darting back and forth off-camera.

 Most importantly, if you keep breaking eye contact with the camera lens without letting your viewers know upfront that you will be referring to notes, you’ll appear distracted and disengaged with your message.

-Write in soundbites
+Write and Script in Soundbites

 Wherever possible, write your notes using short soundbites exactly as you would speak.
 Ideally, you want your written dialogue to be comprised of a series of short sentences, using simple words with few syllables.
 You would also incorporate writing contractions that are common in normal conversation, e.g. it’s better to use “don’t”, rather than “do not”.

 Reading on video can make you sound stilted, unnatural, and monotonous, for several reasons;

 - You aren’t expressing your own thoughts and feelings behind the words (what I term thoughtlessly speaking)

 - Mindlessly reading words without underscoring the text in a meaningful way – i.e. you have not formed a personal connection to the material.

 Finding that connection is the key and the way into a great an on-camera read.
 How you establish that is through;

 - Understanding what you are reading and the intent behind it – so that your viewer understands you and,